microsoft/ML-For-Beginners/8-Reinforcement/2-Gym/README.md

 ## Seeing the Result in Action

 Now it would be interesting to actually see how the trained model behaves.
-Let's run the simulation, and we will be following the same action selection strategy as during training: sampling according to the probability distribution in Q-Table:
+Let's run the simulation, and we will be following the same action selection strategy as during training: sampling according to the probability distribution in Q-Table: (code block 13)

 ```python
 obs = env.reset()